exasol/dynamodb-virtual-schema/doc/exampleWithToJson.md

 }
 ```

-We want this DynamoDB table to be mapped to an Exasol table in the following way:
+We want to map this DynamoDB table to an Exasol table in the following way:

 ```
 CREATE TABLE BOOKS (